vttred/ose/README.md

 If you use this system and want to show your appreciation, here's a couple free things you can do.

 - If you're a GitHub user, please give us a GitHub star.
-- If you're a Foundry Hub user, please [endorse us or write a comment](https://www.foundryvtt-hub.com/package/ose/) (happy feedback and constructive feedback appreciated).
+- If you're a Foundry Hub user, please [endorse us or write a comment](https://www.foundryvtt-hub.com/package/ose/) (happy feedback and constructive feedback both appreciated).
 - If you speak a non-English language fluently, please contribute some of your time on an open source translation.
 [Join the ose project on Crowdin](https://crowdin.com/project/ose).
-- If you speak JavaScript, please consider [contributing code](/CONTRIBUTING.md).
+- If you know some JavaScript or you're a CSS whiz, please consider [contributing code](/CONTRIBUTING.md).

-Here's a couple paid things you can do.
+### Here's a couple paid things you can do.

-- If you'd like to support the original maintainer of this system, U\~man, buy them a coffee on [Ko-Fi](https://ko-fi.com/u_man).
-It is largely because of U\~man's generosity that we are able to continue providing a free and open source system for Foundry VTT users.
+- Your purchases of [Official Necrotic Gnome Foundry VTT premium content](https://foundryvtt.com/packages/provider/necroticgnome) support VTT Red's weekly open source maintainence activities on the Old-School Essentials codebase.
+This includes releasing bug fixes, new open source features, and labor-intensive code reviews, an often overlooked job in open source.
+Follow the [Necrotic Gnome blog or subscribe to their newsletter](https://necroticgnome.com/blogs/newsletter-archive) for more news about upcoming Foundry VTT releases.
-- Official Necrotic Gnome Foundry VTT Editions support the maintainence of the codebase.
-For official announcements, follow the [Necrotic Gnome blog or subscribe to their newsletter](https://necroticgnome.com/blogs/newsletter-archive).
+- If you'd like to support some of the contributors of this game system, we keep a list of tipping/patronage links in the [THANKS.md](/THANKS.md) file.
 - Third-party releases may support one or more of our open source contributors.
 Find out more on our [website](https://vtt.red/ose).

 ## Troubleshooting and Requesting User Support